f2ka07/firebase-deploy-only-hosting/README.md

-# Firebase Hosting: Firebase Deploy Only Hosting
+# Firebase Deploy Only Hosting : Host a Website on Firebase

+The commands ***Firebase deploy --only hosting*** or ***firebase deploy hosting*** are used to deploy a website for firebase hosting.
+The steps involved are explained in this video.

 [![Firebase Deploy Only Hosting](https://solid-future.com/wp-content/uploads/2023/03/Firebase-Deploy-Only-Hosting.webp)](https://www.youtube.com/watch?v=cdxWLVIvsJ8 "Firebase Deploy Only Hosting")